athinakantis/EMA/README.md

 I initially set the totalPages to zero.
 Later, I use a function I created to calculate how many pages will be needed based on how many total employees there are.

+I could've technically used useState, however since there is no rendering depending on the value of the total pages I went with useRef

 ```js
 totalPages.current = calcListPages(await getEmployeeCount());
 ```